Who we are

 Chief Executive Officer

-Bob Clarke has been a trusted adviser to healthcare CEOs and boards for 30 years.
+Bob Clarke has been a trusted advisor to CEOs and boards for more than 30 years.
 His acumen in executive search and integrated talent management is valued by hospital systems, managed care organizations, medical groups, indemnity companies, end-of-life care providers, healthcare associations, and other medical delivery systems across the United States.